Things to Do in Norway

 Afterwards, you may want to visit the Polar Museum, full of exciting polar expedition history and insight into the life of famous polar explorers such as Roald Amundsen.
 You will also learn about Arctic hunting and the life as a trapper.

-In winter you may want to go on an evening tour to chase the Northern Lights, and in summer you can opt to go to the Arctic-Alpine Botanic Garden to experience some of the special Arctic plants.
+In winter, you may want to go on an evening tour to chase the Northern Lights.
+In summer, you can opt to go to the Arctic-Alpine Botanic Garden to experience some of the unique Arctic plants.

 Read more about 2 days in Tromsø.

-We have reserved an extra day for extending your stay at one of the sites of your trip, according to preference.
-You may want to stay an extra night in either Flåm, the glacier area, Geiranger or one of the cities Molde, Trondheim or Narvik to be able to include extra hikes or day tours, and explore these places in Norway more in depth.
+We have reserved an extra day for extending your stay at one of the sites of your trip, according to your preference.
+You may want to stay an extra night in either Flåm, the glacier area, Geiranger or one of the cities Molde, Trondheim or Narvik to be able to include extra hikes or day tours and explore these places in Norway more in-depth.

 Going to Oslo?
 Then take a look at 9 Cultural Spots to See in Oslo: Opera House, Akershus, Munch Museum